 Claim illegal entry

 If your landlord has made a regular occurrence of entering your apartment without permission, then you may be able to terminate your lease without a penalty.
-You must send written notice to the landlord stating that you intend to do so based on the entry violation.
+You must send a written notice to the landlord stating that you intend to do so based on the entry violation.
 Some state laws hold that you must give the landlord warning that you will terminate if the behavior happens again.

 Constructively evict yourself from the unit